r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

 Through test I found that the first type-difference which in byte and int will not create influence, because of PAD_SIZE.
 So the second type-difference will cover 4 bytes after `Message` object every times `readFromParcel` and `writeToParcel`.

-The intent of this challenge is to hide a key-value pair `'command'='getflag'`, and expoes it when second reading.
+The intent of this challenge is to hide a key-value pair `'command'='getflag'`, and expose it when it reads again.

 The order of bundle is 'length of key, content of key, type of value, length of value, content of value'.